Our Party (Moldova)

+History

 At the 2005 Moldovan parliamentary election, the party won 1.4% of the popular vote but no seats.
 The 6th National Conference of the Peasants' Christian Democratic Party of Moldova took place on 28 May 2005.
 The conference decided to change the name of the party to the Republican People's Party and adopted a new status and program.
 Its chairman became Nicolae Andronic.
 The party was in opposition to the Party of Communists of the Republic of Moldova (PCRM), who governed until 2009.
 On 13 April 2014, a party congress took place, in which Andronic ceded leadership to Usatîi, and the party was renamed Our Party.
 On 10 June 2014, the Ministry of Justice of Moldova announced that it had not recognised this action.
 On 8 February 2015, the party congress was repeated and the Ministry of Justice approved on 27 February 2015 the modifications to the party program, status, the new name, and new leader.